Lasloruhberg/fitsbolt/README.md

 from fitsbolt import load_and_process_images, NormalisationMethod import numpy as np

-# List of image paths
+# List of image paths if multiple formats are provided they must have the same number of channels
 filepaths = ["image1.fits", "image2.fits", "image3.jpg"]

 # Load and process images with default settings